podhmo/or/README.md

 ### why not `or.Fatal(t, getFoo()` ?

-Because two reasons.
+There are two reasons.

-- for go's multiple values specification
+- go's multiple values specification
-- for go's generics specification
+- go's generics specification